 The notion of protecting one’s values, through disciplinary action if need be, extends beyond Christianity.
 Was Tevye a cult member, he of the film Fiddler on a Roof?
 If so, no one has breathed a word of it until very recently.
 The third daughter of his Russian Jewish family was shunned for marrying outside of the faith.
 It is an action that would not trigger shunning in the Jehovah’s Witness community, though it would gain no praises.
 After all, if God is truly one’s best friend, ought one really make one’s second-best friend a person who is indifferent, perhaps even opposed, to the first?
 Only the atheistic anti-cultists will be blind to the logic of this, and that only because they would consider any god-concept an unsuitable friend.

 It is an example of “truth” that is not “the whole truth and nothing but the truth.”
 They are not children.
 In Witness literature the distinction is consistently made between those who are actual children and those who are young adults capable of following through on choices they have made through word or conduct.
 When disfellowshipping happens in the case of minors, it may result in a somewhat strained family life in which all components except the spiritual continue as before, usually with the added condition that the disfellowshipped one should still sit in on the family Bible study.
 When disfellowshipping happens in the case of the latter, such ones may be told that it is time to leave the nest.
 They are not outright abandoned, though there is variability in people and one should never say that it has not occurred.
 One father I know secured a job with his large employer for his departing son and let him know that he would always be there for him if truly needed.
 Another, in a family business arrangement, divided resources so that his young adult son could have a decent start outside the congregation.
-This was misrepresented as though he had thrown him out with nothing but the clothes on his back, and the father for a time became a community pariah, but eventually matters came out that he had actually been quite generous, whereby much of the reputational damage was restored.
+This was misrepresented as though he had thrown him out with nothing but the clothes on his back, and the father for a time became a community pariah, but eventually matters came out that he had actually been quite generous, whereby some of the reputational damage was restored.

 Some disfellowshipped teens have run away from home, in a biblical twist of a drama as old as time.
 Such a dramatized case was presented in a short video at Regional Conventions of Jehovah’s Witnesses during 2017.
 A young woman had been disfellowshipped over sexual immorality, having sailed past all lesser forms of discipline unmoved.
 When she later called the home she had left—for she did run away in this case, against her folks’ wishes—her mom did not answer the phone, an action that the young woman later describes as crucial to her turnaround and reinstatement; if mom had extended just a little bit of fellowship, she recalls that it would have been enough for her to continue in her “headstrong” course.